GX-CHEN/med-record/README.md

-## Med Schedule Web App
+# Med Schedule Web App

+## What is this?

-Responsive React Web App that record the medicine take schedule with English/Chinese support.
-Language switch in one click.
+- Responsive React Web App that record the medicine taken status (for medicine experiment research).
+- Doctor can specify medicines, and view the med taken history by days.
+- Patient/volunteers need to report that they took the medicine everyday.
+- Has English/Chinese support.
+Language can be switched in one click.

 ## Demo Website